flipcoder/textbeat/README.md

 ```

-Notes that are played in the same channel as other notes mute previous notes.
+Notes that are played in the same track as other notes mute previous notes.
 In order to overide this, hold a note by suffixing it with underscore (_).

 A (-) character will then mute them all.